Community Leadership

 PACE Canada & Community Wellbeing

-My involvement with PACE Canada has focused on aging in place, community wellbeing, and exploring coordinated approaches that support older adults in remaining connected within their communities.
-This work has included conversations around social connection, accessibility, housing, and integrated community supports that help people maintain independence and quality of life as they age.
-These experiences continue to shape how I think about long-term planning, community design, and supporting wellbeing across all stages of life.
+Olivia’s involvement with PACE Canada has focused on aging in place, community wellbeing, and exploring coordinated approaches that support older adults in remaining connected to their communities.
+This work has included discussions around social connection, accessibility, housing, healthcare, and integrated community supports that help people maintain independence, dignity, and quality of life as they age.

 Pearson Nursery and Studebaker working together on a community initiative